 Understanding These Metrics

-Every major intelligence test developed since 2000—including the WAIS-IV/V, WISC-V, Stanford-Binet 5, Woodcock-Johnson IV, and KABC-II—is explicitly built on CHC theory.
-ACIS follows this tradition, ensuring our results are interpretable within the same framework used by clinicians and researchers worldwide.
+Major intelligence tests developed since 2000 are explicitly built on CHC theory.
+ACIS follows this tradition, ensuring our results are interpretable within the same framework used by professionals and researchers worldwide.
 For comprehensive coverage of CHC theory and its applications, see Flanagan & Harrison's Contemporary Intellectual Assessment (2012).

 The Six Cognitive Domains We Measure